-The subject property does have a reasonable economic use for residential use as currently zoned.
+The subject property does have a reasonable economic use for residential use as currently zoned but will need more variances in R40 due to setbacks and the shape of the lot.

 6. Whether the proposed zoning will be a use that is suitable in view of the use and development of adjacent and nearby property.